Fintech is one of the largest and most lucrative markets in the world today. But it is also one of the most regulated ones.

 Who Regulates Fintech Companies?

 Are you wondering who the regulatory authorities that regulate fintech companies are?
-Well, this highly depends on the region as well as scope of regulations.
+Well, this highly depends on the region as well as the scope of regulations.

 Let’s look at a detailed breakdown of the same below: